Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 6

-A company has a Microsoft Foundry project that uses a single agent and a single prompt to complete a series of tasks.
+A company has a Microsoft Foundry project that **<mark>uses a single agent and a single prompt to complete a series of tasks</mark>**.

 The agent encounters the following issues: